optimex-xyz/evm-smartcontract/docs/Data-Types.md

-### PetaFi Protocol Data Types (SMC)
+### Optimex Protocol Data Types (SMC)

-This section covers essential data types within the `PetaFi Protocol` that enable efficient and secure handling of cross-chain trades.
+This section covers essential data types within the `Optimex Protocol` that enable efficient and secure handling of cross-chain trades.
 It defines the various token structures, encoding methods, and data structuring conventions used within the protocol.
 Each data type is carefully crafted to support seamless interoperability between `Bitcoin`, `Ethereum-based networks` and `Solana`, ensuring that token information, address encoding, and structured trade data maintain compatibility across chains.

 #### Token Info Documentation